 Pallea, hot steaming mussels, creative tapas, and spicy sausage sandwiches are just a few of the delectable dishes in Valencia.
-Zach Frolich, our guest writer and expert in Valencia, has his in-laws to take him to the lesser known restaurants most of us don’t know about.
+Zach Frolich, our expert in Valencia, has his in-laws to take him to the lesser known restaurants most of us don’t know about.
 I can’t wait to go back to Valencia and stuff my face.

 By Zach Frolich

 Valencia offers foodies great restaurants.
 Here are five of my favorites, a tasty sampling of diverse foods.

 Gourmands, when they think of Valencia, think of paella on the beach.
 And there’s no point in fighting it.
 This is a way hang on the beach and try paella, and certainly some of the best arrocerías (rice restaurants)in Valencia are located on the southern part of La Malvarrosa city beach.
 While many people try La Pepica (because of Hemingway’s famous joint) or La Marcelina next door, walk up the block to L’Estimat.
 This is where my Valencian family takes me when we eat in this area.
 It is a notch above in preparing succulent paella valenciana or paella de marisco.
 It also makes a rich fideuà, another classic regional dish which is made with pasta instead of rice.

 If you tire of paella, try fideuà, a pasta dish from Gandia which you can find at most Valencian arrocerías.